-Shingles that were already cracked or peeling are at major risk of being lost once wind speeds exceed 60 miles per hour.
+Shingles that have cracks or peeling are at major risk of ripping off once wind speeds exceed 60 miles per hour.
 Although roofing manufacturers cover severe winds in their warranty, the estimated wind speed a roof can endure is based on a new, well-maintained roof.

 2. Visible Granule Loss

 Some granule loss is common, especially with a brand new roof.
 With storm damage, granule loss is found in characteristic horizontal lines.
 This indicates where the shingle seal is broken.
 Granules rub off as shingles flap in the wind and come into contact with other surfaces.

 Most visible leaks that penetrate through to the ceiling of the building are the direct result of wind damage.
 In these cases, both the shingles and the roof underlayment are compromised, allowing water to flood into the attic or the upper rooms of the building.

 Any loose debris you notice around your home – such as yard waste, outdoor furniture, and so on – could indicate something struck your roof during high winds.
 Clear debris away as soon as you can to minimize risk and look for characteristic broken shingle patterns to assess impacts.

 Signs of Hail and Snow Storm Damage

 Hail forms in strong thunderstorm clouds at temperatures of 32°F and below, the same range at which snow is possible.
 Hailstones are balls of ice, usually most damaging between 1 inch and 1.75 inches in diameter.
 Because they are compact, they can punch through solid objects.

 Signs of hail storm damage include: